bartificer/programming-by-stealth/docs/pbs87.md

 }
 ```

 Finally, let’s demonstrate iterating over a jQuery object.
-The file `pbs87a.html` contains an un-ordered list with the ID `jq_iter_demo` that contains 3 list items.
+The file `pbs87a.html` contains an unordered list with the ID `jq_iter_demo` that contains 3 list items.
 We can iterate over it like so:

 ```javascript
 // define an array of colour classes